kk-src/azure-postgresql-mcp/README.md

 # Azure Database for PostgreSQL MCP Server (Preview)

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Server that let’s your AI applications and models talk to data hosted in Azure Database for PostgreSQL according to the MCP standard!
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Server that let’s your AI models talk to data hosted in Azure Database for PostgreSQL according to the MCP standard!

+By utilizing this server, you can effortlessly connect any AI application that supports MCP to your PostgreSQL flexible server (using either PostgreSQL or Microsoft Entra authentication methods), enabling you to provide your business data as meaningful context in a standardized and secure manner.

-This server exposes the following capabilities (in preview), which can be invoked or requested by MCP Clients in your AI agents, AI applications or tools like Claude Desktop or Visual Studio Code:
+This server exposes the following tools, which can be invoked by MCP Clients in your AI agents, AI applications or tools like Claude Desktop and Visual Studio Code:

-- **Tools**:
+- **List all databases** in your Azure Database for MySQL flexible server instance.
+- **List all tables** in a database along with their schema information.
-    - **query_data**: Execute read queries to retrieve data from your Azure Database for PostgreSQL databases.
+- **Execute read queries** to retrieve data from your database.
-    - **update_values**: Insert or update records in your database.
+- **Insert or update records** in your database.
-    - **create_table**: Create a new table in your database.
+- **Create a new table or drop an existing table** in your database.
-    - **drop_table**: Delete a table in your database.
-- **Resources**:
-    - **Tables**: Provides schema information and metadata for each table in the database, including column names and data types.

-By integrating with this MCP server, you can effortlessly connect any AI application that supports MCP to your business data in Azure Database for PostgreSQL, providing meaningful context in a standardized, scalable and secure manner.
+- **List Azure Database for PostgreSQL flexible server configuration**, including its PostgreSQL version, and compute and storage configurations. *
+- Retrieve specific **server parameter values.** *

+_*Available when using Microsoft Entra authentication method_

 ## Getting Started